one-among-us/data/people/Futajuhuacha/page.en.md

 Huacha wrote down the article to accuse Zhihu and express her indignation towards persecution of Transgender community.
 She appealed to people that everyone to respect the right of transgender individuals to express their inner thoughts - whether they were MTF or FTM, or individuals of any other gender.

-The article was consise and straightforward, and its words didn't pull any punches. just as the comment said:
+The article was concise and straightforward, and its words didn't pull any punches. just as the comment said:

 > "This article is quite in the style of Lu Xun. #LOL#"